isomerpages/mas-moneysense/pages/Guide To Shares: How To Invest.md

 </li>
 <li>
 <p>Are able to monitor or evaluate (either by yourselves or with the help
-of a financial adviser) changes in market, economic or other conditions that may affect the issuer or trading in the shares</p>
+of a financial advisor) changes in market, economic or other conditions that may affect the issuer or trading in the shares</p>
 </li>
 </ul>